GW-HIVE/slimNT/README.md

 To ensure a portable, reproducible workflow, a nextflow pipeline was developed to aggregate and build the slimNT database.
 Detailed instructions to install nextflow can be found here https://www.nextflow.io/docs/latest/index.html.

+## Contact Us
+To contact us about any questions or feedback, please email us at mazumder_lab@gwu.edu

 ## Data Collection

 A list of non-viral proteome ids are generated from PIR.
 Cut-off values of [(75%)](https://proteininformationresource.org/rps/data/current/75/rpg-75.txt), [(55%)](https://proteininformationresource.org/rps/data/current/55/rpg-55.txt), [(35%)](https://proteininformationresource.org/rps/data/current/35/rpg-35.txt), and [(15%)](https://proteininformationresource.org/rps/data/current/15/rpg-15.txt).
 These options will result in 18614, 11895, 6072, and 1989 RPGs respectively.